 “Overall it was a great weekend for our team,” Hirst said.
 “We ran very well, and seem to really be clicking now with some big races still to come.
 I can’t thank the entire Roth family for their support, and my team for continuing to work hard, and put me in a great spot.”

 By way of his strong weekend, Hirst extended his series point lead over Bud Kaeding to 105 markers with just two events left on the schedule.

 Kyle and his Roth Motorsports team would like to thank Roth Enterprises, HR Livestock Transportation, 3H Cattle, Mobil1, FK Rod Ends, Weld Wheels, Brown and Miller Racing Solutions, Kent Performance, Kaeding Performance, and Astro Titanium for their support in 2013.

-ON TAP: Hirst and his Roth Motorsports team will be back in action on Saturday night at the Thunderbowl in Tulare, CA.
+ON TAP: Hirst and his Roth Motorsports team will be in action on Saturday, October 4th for the Harry Talbot Classic at the Tunderbowl in Tulare, CA.

 STAY CONNECTED: Stay connected to Kyle by following him on Twitter, @kylehirstracing, or by visiting www.rothmotorsports83.com.

 PETERSEN MEDIA: Petersen Media is a promotional agency that can handle your public relations, marketing, and any other medial needs.
 Petersen Media utilizes multiple tactics to help you reach your intended audience, to boost awareness.